Silvio622/Machine-Learning-Scikit-Learn/README.md

 you have three options to run this notebook
 * Option 1 from your local machine
-    1. Download and Insatll [Anaconda](https://www.anaconda.com/) or install [Python](https://www.python.org/downloads/) with<br>
+    1. Download and Install [Anaconda](https://www.anaconda.com/) or install [Python](https://www.python.org/downloads/) with<br>
-    additional packges listed in the reqirement.txt file.
+    additional packages listed in the reqirement.txt file.
     2. Download and Install [Commander](https://cmder.net/) for your Operation System
     3. Insert the path where the notebook files are located
     4. Run notebook by typing jupyter lab or jupyter notebook into the Commander command line
     5. Pick the `scikit-learn.ipynb` or the `scipy-stats.ipynb` file
     6. When notebook file is open<br>
-        Click on "Kernal" tab<br>
+        Click on "Kernel" tab<br>
         Click on "Restart" Button<br>
         Click on "Cells" tab<br>
         Click on "Run All"
     7. Alternative Click on each cell and use the keyboard keys "Shift + Enter"
     <br/>

 * Option 2 view the notebooks in static format

     View the notebook "scikit-learn" from this link <br/>
     [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.jupyter.org/github/Silvio622/Machine-Learning-Scikit-Learn/blob/main/scikit-learn.ipynb)